KnightNikhil/Java-Interview-Preparation/JavaNotes/Kafka.md

 - **Distributed**: Scales horizontally and handles data replication.
 - **Fault-Tolerant**: Automatically recovers from failures.
 - **Durable**: Messages are stored on disk and replicated across brokers.
+  - When we say “disk” in Kafka (or any computing system), we mean persistent storage hardware (HDD/SSD) — not RAM, where data is physically stored so it survives system restarts.
 - **Real-Time Processing**: Ideal for time-sensitive data delivery and streaming.

 ---